safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 ---

 ## Stage 0  Offline bootstrap approach
-Why the temporary 192.168.88.0 slash 24 network
+Why the temporary 192.168.88.0/24 network
 1. SwOS ships at 192.168.88.1 with no VLANs.
 You need to reach it first.
 2. Give OPNsense LAN a temporary IP of 192.168.88.2 so laptop and switch and firewall all talk before you create VLANs.
-3. After VLAN 10 exists and works you will move management to 10.10.10.0 slash 24 and remove the temporary network.
+3. After VLAN 10 exists and works you will move management to 10.10.10.0/24 and remove the temporary network.

 What tagged and untagged mean in SwOS
 1. Tagged frames carry a VLAN ID inside the Ethernet header.
 Trunks use tags to carry many VLANs over one link.